Even though I won the genetic & cultural & socioeconomic lottery (except for being born female), I know what it is to be ugly.

 He writes this about me to the others:

-I’d never been called, Cunt, and now I have been called it twice in the same day in my own community at the ripe age of 52.
+At the ripe age of grandmotherhood, I have been called Cunt twice in the same day in my own community.

-I respond to another harsh critique from a woman who is apparently an early-ed provider (like I had been after my boys were born.)
-If she’s against me, I must be wrong.
+This is followed by another harsh critique from a woman who is apparently an early-ed provider (like I had been after my boys were born.)
+If she’s against me, I must be wrong, I think.

 Just then, the entire thread disappears.
 Vanishes.
 Like it never happened.